Skip to main

 Cherise is a soldier at Macarthur Salvos and is currently studying a double degree in Law and Politics, Philosophy, and Economics at UNSW.

-Alongside her studies, she works in the Capacity and Prevention team at the International Centre for Missing and Exploited Children Australia, engaging with government, law enforcement, the private sector, and not-for-profits to pursue a world where children can no longer be harmed by technology.
+Alongside her studies, she works in Government Relations and Public Policy at the International Centre for Missing and Exploited Children Australia to pursue a world where children can no longer be harmed by technology.

 As a member of The Salvation Army’s International Social Justice Girls’ Committee, Cherise is proud to be part of a global social justice movement — centred on Jesus — that fights wherever there is hardship or injustice.